champstank/MNIST_DeepNet/README.md

 y_train = keras.utils.to_categorical(y_train, num_classes)
 y_test = keras.utils.to_categorical(y_test, num_classes)
 ```
-Then we set up our model build with type and layers, then compile the model.
+Then we set up our model build with type and layers, these consist of convolutional and activation layers with hidden layers for dropout.
+We then compile the model to initialize it as ready.
 ```python
 model = Sequential()
 model.add(Conv2D(4, kernel_size=(3, 3),activation='relu',input_shape=input_shape))